Demand-Pull Inflation

 supply and demand curve chart

-You are not alone.
-Most other businesses experience similar growing demands and raise their prices.
-Many also increase production.
-This is demand-pull inflation.
-Demand-pull inflation is inflation caused by an increase in an economy’s aggregate demand, or the total demand for final goods and services that consumers (domestic and foreign), the government, and businesses are willing to purchase at a given price level during a specific time period.
-Inflation occurs when the increasing aggregate demand outstrips any increase in the aggregate supply.
+You are not alone—most businesses experience similar increases in demand and respond by raising their prices and boosting production.
+This phenomenon, known as demand-pull inflation, occurs when an economy’s aggregate demand—the total demand for final goods and services from consumers (domestic and foreign), the government, and businesses—exceeds the available aggregate supply at a given price level during a specific period.
+Inflation arises when aggregate demand grows faster than aggregate supply.

-Shifts in the aggregate demand curve are caused by changes in consumer spending, government spending, businesses investing, and net exports.
-Increases in these variables cause the aggregate demand curve to increase and have an inflationary impact on the economy.
-The magnitude of the demand-pull inflation depends on the slope of the short-run aggregate supply curve (SRAS).
+The aggregate demand curve may shift following changes in consumer spending, government expenditures, business investments, and net exports.
+Increases in these variables shift the aggregate demand curve to the right, leading to inflationary pressure.
+The extent of demand-pull inflation depends on the slope of the short-run aggregate supply curve (SRAS).

 demand-pull inflation chart

-As the economy expands, factories invest in equipment and hire more workers to produce enough to meet the higher aggregate demand.
-Businesses increase wages to retain and attract the workers they need.
-This again spawns another round of increased demand and prices.
+As the economy expands, factories invest in equipment and hire additional workers to meet the higher aggregate demand.
+Businesses raise wages to attract and retain the workers they need, which fuels another round of increased demand and rising prices.

 Here’s a fun video that explains this concept more